LukeHebert/bcrseq_primers/README.md

 - [McDaniel JR, DeKosky BJ, Tanno H, Ellington AD, Georgiou G. Ultra-high-throughput sequencing of the immune receptor repertoire from millions of lymphocytes.
 Nat Protoc.
 2016 Mar;11(3):429-42. doi: 10.1038/nprot.2016.024.
 Epub 2016 Feb 4.
 PMID: 26844430.](https://pubmed.ncbi.nlm.nih.gov/26844430/)
 - [Tanno H, McDaniel JR, Stevens CA, Voss WN, Li J, Durrett R, Lee J, Gollihar J, Tanno Y, Delidakis G, Pothukuchy A, Ellefson JW, Goronzy JJ, Maynard JA, Ellington AD, Ippolito GC, Georgiou G. A facile technology for the high-throughput sequencing of the paired VH:VL and TCRβ:TCRα repertoires.
 Sci Adv.
 2020 Apr 22;6(17):eaay9093. doi: 10.1126/sciadv.aay9093.
 PMID: 32426460; PMCID: PMC7176429.](https://pmc.ncbi.nlm.nih.gov/articles/PMC7176429/)

-These papers focused on human BCR genes.
-For myriad reasons (including the application of BCRseq for biomedical model organisms such as the ferret, the example data used here), this technique would be useful in non-human organisms.
-This repository's scripts aid in the initial design of overlap-extension reverse-transcription PCR (OE-RT-PCR) and subsequent Nested PCR as described in the papers above.
+The above papers focused on human BCR genes and already provides emperically validated overlap-extension reverse-transcription PCR (OE-RT-PCR) primers for humans.
+However, a number of potential use cases of BCRseq could benefit from redesigning these primers, such as e.g. BCRseq in a non-human model organism or human population-specific BCRseq with a specific subset of Ig gene alleles in mind.
+This repository's scripts aid in the initial design of (esp.
+OE-RT-PCR forward) primers for those applications and more.

 ## Contents